ltgoslo/norec_neg/annotation_guidelines/guidelines_neg.md

 The negation cue is the word that signals a negation.
 These are often common words such as *ikke* 'not', *aldri* 'never' or *ingenting* 'nothing', but they can also be complex such as *(på) ingen måte* '(in) no way'.
 Negation cues might also be morpological, i.e affixes such as *u-* 'un-' and -løs '-less'.
 There are also various lexical items that can function as negation cues, such as *la være å* 'refrain from'.
 "Lexical negation" in the sense of antonymy, as in seeing "bad" as a negation of "good" is *not* annotated.
 We use "lexical negation" to refer to negation using lexical items that are composed of elements that are not traditionally seen as negation items, such as *la være* (lit. 'let be') mentioned above, and *mangle* 'lack', and many more.
 These will be further discussed in the following guidelines.
 In this project we we do not annotate cases where modality is inseparable from negation, or cases of vaguely impled negation.

 ## Scope
 The scope is the part of the sentence or clause that is affected by the negation cue.
 Perhaps somewhat confusingly, the scope of a cue can involve elements that might not feel negated, as is the case, for example, with subjects of a phrase.
-Other annotation efforts annotate the "event" of a negation, which more closely refers to the word that is more directly affected by the negation.
+Other annotation efforts annotate the "event" of a negation, which more closely refers to the word that is more directly affected by the negation, but we have chosen not to annotate the event.
 The scope is defined differently according to different cues.
 These rules are described in more detail towards the end of the guidelines.

 # Negation in Norwegian
 Descriptions of negation in Norwegian mostly talk about negation adverbs and quantors, and not much about lexical negation in the way we have defined it above.
 Several works have been written regarding placement of negation in V2-languages and other related phenomena.
 The following is a brief description of negation in Norwegian.
-For further information about negation in Norwegian, see for example Faarlund, Lie and Vannebo's Norwegian reference grammar (Faarlund et al.).
+For further information about negation in Norwegian, see for example Faarlund, Lie and Vannebo's Norwegian reference grammar (Faarlund et al., 1997).

 Negation in Norwegian is often marked by the use of adverbs (most notably *ikke* 'not'), pronouns or determiners, but other parts of speech or phrases are also used.
 Like in English, affixal negation is possible, but there is also the question of to which degree affixal negation is equal to non-affixal negation.
 There is usually a slight difference, as in English.
 Affixal negation is marked nevertheless in this annotation scheme. *Ikke* has a slightly different placement compared to English, with it coming before the verb in subordinate phrases.

-An exception to the abovementioned lack of descriptions of Norwegian negation is the description of Norwegian negation found in Golden et al. (2014)'s Norsk som fremmedspråk.
+An exception to the above-mentioned lack of descriptions of Norwegian negation is the description of Norwegian negation found in Golden et al. (2014)'s Norsk som fremmedspråk.
 In addition to a detailed description of the system outlined above, they also mention some positive polarity items (også, til og med, attpåtil, fremdeles) and some negative polarity items (heller (ikke), (ikke) engang, (ikke) lenger), but only with a brief discussion.
 They devote a few sentences to negating verbs (nektende verb), and mention *nekte* 'deny', *benekte* 'deny', *negere* 'negate', *avslå* 'decline' and *takke nei* 'decline'.
 Lastly they mention that words from several word classes can be negated by the use of prefixes.

-If we look at the ConanDoyle-neg corpus (site), we find that *not* accounts for roughly 31% of all negation cues, *no* (as a determiner) for 14%, *never* 6%, *nothing* 6% and *without* just below 3%.
+If we look at the ConanDoyle-neg corpus, we find that *not* accounts for roughly 31% of all negation cues, *no* (as a determiner) for 14%, *never* 6%, *nothing* 6% and *without* just below 3%.
 One difference between Norwegian and English in this regard is that certain combined forms, such as *cannot*, *won't* etc. are treated as single cues in ConanDoyle, but although these exist in spoken Norwegian, they are not used in formal writing, and are thus unlikely to be found in any great abundance.

 The following is a list of some possible negation cues in Norwegian.
 The list is by no means exhaustive.
 See the respective descriptions below for details and examples for each cue.

 ## Verbs
 * unngå + inf
-* la være + inf
+* la være/late vere + inf
-* mangle
+* mangle/vante

 ## Prepositions
-* uten + å/at
+* uten/utan + å/at
-* uten + N
+* uten/utan + N

 ## Adverbs
-* ikke
+* ikke/ikkje
 * aldri
 * borte
 * ei

 ## Conjunctions
-* (h)verken
+* (h)verken/korkje

 ## Determinatives
-* ingen,intet
+* ingen,intet,inga

 ## Pronouns
 * ingenting